content-left-bg.png

 Preparing the student for placement

-The primary considerations when preparing students for participation in work experience are the health, safety and wellbeing of the student, together with the educational value of the placement.
+The primary considerations when preparing students for participation in work experience are the health, safety and wellbeing of the student, together with the education, training and skills development value of the placement.

-1. inform students of their rights and responsibilities including:
+• informs the student of their rights and responsibilities which include:

-• the school’s expectations regarding attendance and behaviour
+• adhering to the school’s expectations regarding attendance and behaviour

-• immediately contacting the school/work experience coordinator if they are unable to attend work experience or are late
+• immediately contacting the work experience provider and school if they are unable to attend work experience or will be late

 • following all workplace health and safety procedures in the workplace

-• reporting to the school and work experience provider any incident or accident in the workplace involving the student
+• reporting to the school and work experience provider if they are involved in an incident, accident or near miss in the workplace.

-• providing information regarding workplace harassment and unlawful discrimination, and the process to follow if a situation arises in the workplace including:
+• provides the student with information regarding workplace harassment and unlawful discrimination, and the process to follow if a situation arises in the workplace including:

 • advising the offending person immediately that they do not want them to behave in that way